 Co-Founder & Principal

 As a Hawaiian native, the ocean was Mark’s playground where he naturally gained a tremendous amount of experience across multiple facets of professional sailing.
-After graduating from Brown University with a degree in Business and Environmental Studies, he and his longtime friend Charlie Enright co-founded 55 South with the goal of one day sailing around the world.
+After graduating from Brown University with a dual degree in Business and Environmental Studies, he and his longtime friend Charlie Enright co-founded 55 South with the goal of one day sailing around the world.
 Mark was integral in the sponsorship acquisition process leading up to, and managing many of the business and team aspects throughout the race.

 On board, Mark is a co-skipper with Charlie leading the team through both achievements and challenges.
 Building upon the experience of his first Volvo Ocean Race as Team Alvimedica in 2014-15 and his passion for environmental conservation, they sought sustainable partners who could help leverage their platform to spread a larger message of ocean health.
 Competing as Vestas 11th Hour Racing in the 2017-18 edition – a team with the goal of being the most sustainable team in the race through operations, logistics, and outreach education, Mark hopes to continue to build upon the successes of running a sustainable campaign to inspire future sports teams to also lead sustainable practices.